-will your insurance go up if someone hits you
+will your commercial dump truck insurance go up if someone hits you

-Whether your insurance goes up after someone hits you depends on your location, your insurer, and the situation of the accident.
+Whether your commercial dump truck insurance goes up after an accident depends on your location, your insurer, and the circumstances of the incident.
 In most cases, if you’re not at fault, your insurance usually shouldn’t increase — but there are exceptions.

-- You’re clearly not at fault: If the other driver is responsible and their insurer pays, your premium generally stays the same.
+- You’re clearly not at fault: If another driver caused the accident and their insurer pays, your premium generally stays the same.

 - You have accident forgiveness: Some insurers offer protection that prevents price increases after your first claim.